kuhnerdm/wow-addon-updater/README.md

-# wow-addon-updater - Now supports Tukui!
+# wow-addon-updater - Supports Tukui

 This utility provides an alternative to the Twitch/Curse client for management and updating of addons for World of Warcraft.
 The Twitch/Curse client is rather bloated and buggy, and comes with many features that most users will not ever use in the first place.
 This utility, however, is lightweight and makes it very easy to manage which addons are being updated, and to update them just by running a python script.

 ## Changelog

+* 1/5/2019	- Updated config.ini default WoW Addon location for BFA (\World of Warcraft\_retail_\Interface\AddOns)
+			Some basic troubleshooting

 * 7/20/2018 - Updated Tukui / ElvUI Site Handler, amended ElvUI instructions below

 * 7/19/2018 - Added colored output for update and summary

 * 6/30/2018 - Added license information.
 This shouldn't really affect anyone's use of or contributions to the project.

 * 6/8/2018	- Added support for Tukui repos, as well as an option to extract the subfolder of a mod folder (see changes to Input File Format section below).
 Thanks to https://github.com/Fezzik for assistance with this!

 * 5/20/2018 (My apologies for the wait, have finally finished classes forever) - Fixed various issues with Curse URLs and redirects, added WowAce support, better error handling.
 MAJOR thanks to https://github.com/zurohki for this!